People in Beijing Are Lining Up for Hours to Try 'Cheese Tea'

 “It’s basically tea… with cheese on top.
 Cheese is nice.
 Tea is nice.”

-The man in the grubby red tracksuit and backwards baseball cap saw me loitering in the shopping center, and beckoned me over with a head flick.
+The man in the grubby red tracksuit and backwards baseball cap saw me loitering in the shopping centre, and beckoned me over with a head flick.
 "Tea?" he whispered, delivering the word I associate with a nice hot brew like it was drug slang.
 I followed him around a corner, away from the crowds.

 Twitchy and out of place among the designer handbag-swinging shoppers in Beijing's Taikoo Li shopping village, my new acquaintance unfolded a crumpled menu.
 Green or black cheese tea?
 Perhaps a grapefruit drink, or even a mango dessert?
 For an extra 30 yuan ($4.50) per item, one of his team of hustlers would queue up at the nearby branch of Hey Tea, the drinks company that has sent many Chinese social media users into a cheese-froth frenzy, then deliver to my house.

 Something about my questioning, combined with me being accompanied by a Chinese interpreter plus a mustachioed Slovenian man with a professional-level camera, gave away my profession.
 "It's not illegal, it's just procurement," the tea hustler said, slinking off.